lizmat/articles/cases-of-UPPER-8.md

 ```
 Note that there are two steps:
 - assign value of named argument "bar" to the attribute "$!bar" if specified
-- assign value `42` to $!bar if it has not been set yet
+- assign value `42` to the "$!bar" attribute if it has not been set yet

 Now, if we add a `BUILD` method to it:
 ```raku